dtpeters/gheap-jemalloc/README.md

 inspecting, testing and debugging of the heap for applications using the _linux jemalloc standalone_ binary.

+The ultimate goal is to provide a top-notch state-of-the-art debugging exprience and tools to aid in heap debugging.
+Many bugs go simply unnoticed because there simply isnt a good way to visualize or inspect the heap of a running application during development.

+The `pwndbg` project provides a great experience in aiding of debugging heap related bugs.

+Once `gheap-jemalloc` is considered **feature complete** I will move on to implementing something simmilar for glibc as well.

 ### Versions

 There are quite a few versions of jemalloc so this project provides